3000IQPlay/Xeno-Client/README.md

 ## Usage:
 <details>
   <summary>Click to expand!</summary>
-  # Usage

  - Download the .jar file from releases
  - Put the .jar in your mods folder by pressing Windows + R and typing in %appdata% open the .minecraft/mods folder.
  - Press RSHIFT to open the ClickGUI
 </details>

 ## Credits: